 By: Marjorie Galas

-Sean Cheesman takes the role he has instructing young dancers very seriously.
-After watching dancers Koine (contestant) and Marko (All-Star) perform his choreography – a mixture of African dance and jazz – during the live telecast of “So You Think You Can Dance” on Monday, August 14th, Cheesman smiled like a proud father.
+Sean Cheesman takes the role he has instructing young dancers on “So You Think You Can Dance” very seriously.
+After watching Season 14 contestant Koine and her all-star partner Marko perform his choreography – a mixture of African dance and jazz – during the show’s live telecast on Monday, August 14th, Cheesman smiled like a proud father.

 “In addition to teaching them the routine, you give them guidance and support and you nurture them.
 They are like your children, and you give them everything you can to help them grow,” said Cheesman.
 “And, like children, the time comes to let them go.
 Every little thing they take from the experience helps them not only with the show, but as they move on with their futures.”